 Realistically, there are hundreds of thousands of different studies on antioxidants – and we still haven’t come to a consensus about whether they are good for health overall or not.
 So, there certainly isn’t any way that LifeVantage can prove that its products are great in just four studies.

-Even the studies that do show some benefit of the product aren’t encouraging.
+Even the studies that do show some benefits of the product aren’t encouraging.
 In particular, the research just looks at whether the product works rather than whether it is any better than a standard antioxidant.

 While we’re on the topic, the company also uses its patents as further evidence that their product really works.

 To be honest, I’m not sure why they do this, aside from hyping up their product even more.
 Realistically, the presence of patents doesn’t mean anything at all.
 Getting a patent means that you have a unique product or process that you want to protect.
 That doesn’t mean that the product or process is actually any good.
 So, in this case, the presence of patents certainly doesn’t mean that the products from LifeVantage actually work.

 At the end of the day, there simply isn’t any evidence that the products from LifeVantage actually offer significant health benefits.
 But, you wouldn’t know this from their site, because they have such a strong focus on hype.